janvarev/OneRingTranslator/README.md

 CTranslate2 allow you to use quantization (fp16 and int8) to speed up and lower GPU memory req.

+This plugin require some preparations:
+- You need specially prepared NLLB models (converted with CTranslate2).
+I found some of them here: https://huggingface.co/JustFrederik
+- You need download them MANUALLY, and place in some folder under OneRingTranslator installation, and set model to path to this folder.
+Models will not download automatically.

 Options
 - `model` define model to use
 - `cuda"`: -1, # -1 if you want run on CPU, 0 - if on CUDA